MiBiMiFlo/PDFSplit/README.md

 This will split the given PDF file and store single pdf files based on config location.

 # Planned features
-- SWING UI should get a nice looking Settings Dialog (incl. update of pdfsplit.cfg file)
 - Possibly update to be more modular (e.g. support different OCR or pdf libraries)
-- Allow output name masks and programatically defined output names)
+- Allow output name masks and programmatically defined output names)
-- Allow to do OCR on split and save with OCR result text (make searchable PDFs while splitting)